John C. Reilly On The Comedy Of Laurel And Hardy: 'It's Almost Like A Ballet'

 On becoming close to Joaquin Phoenix on the set of The Sisters Brothers

-I think it's one of the beautiful things about being an actor, when you make these short intense, intimate relationships happen in order to do a film or a play, oftentimes they last.
+I think it's one of the beautiful things about being an actor.
+When you make these short, intense, intimate relationships happen in order to do a film or a play, oftentimes they last.
 Some of the closest relationships in my life, some of my best friends of my whole life, are people that I met through work.
 And, as a result of The Sisters Brothers, I think I'll love Joaquin for the rest of my life in a real way, not just as someone who is an appreciative fellow actor, but as a human being, like I really got to know working very well on that film. ...

 [Phoenix] has a very intense reputation as an instinctual actor, and for good reason.
 I think that he is peerless among actors, myself included. ...
 Film is such a prepared art form — so much rehearsal and discussion and setup and lights and camera, all of it, and then they say "action" and you're supposed to act like you've never done it before, you know?
 And it's very hard to do, to be spontaneous after all that preparation, and Joaquin is just amazing in that way.